 Some bachelor programs will offer internship opportunities.
 What some colleges and universities might not tell you is that you have the power to pursue your internships.
 If you are enrolled in a bachelor’s program, many companies will welcome the assistance of students who are looking to contribute their talents and gain experience in the respected industry.

 Some internships are paid while others are not.
 But before basing your internship decision on whether it pays, consider what kind of work you’d be expected to do as well as the kind of experience you could take away from such a position.
 Many students have walked away from great internship opportunities and possible full-time job offers that can come with that experience.

 More Access to Resources

 Earning a college degree also gives you the opportunity to network.
 Your classmate who is majoring in business might be the next president of a major corporation and by sharing the same alma mater, you may be able to conduct great business-to-business deals for your own company.
 Joining a student organization while earning a bachelor’s degree is a strategic way to start networking with classmates.
 Developing good relationships during your college career will help you sustain them as you graduate into the professional workforce.

 FNU: Equipping You with the Knowledge to Make Better Choices

 For more details about the type of courses offered within these programs, view our academic catalog here.
-If you need help deciding which bachelor’s program is best for you, contact us today and schedule a meeting with one of our admissions representatives.
+If you need help deciding which bachelor’s program is best for you, give us a call at 305-821-3333 or contact us today to schedule a meeting with one of our admissions representatives.